 - 1/4 teaspoon ground black pepper

-- Rinse beans in a colander and sort through the beans to remove any debris.
-Soak beans overnight in the pressure cooking pot with 8 cups water mixed with 1 tablespoon salt. * Drain and rinse the beans; discard the soaking liquid.
+- Rinse the beans in a colander and sort through to remove any debris.
+Soak the beans overnight* in the pressure cooking pot with 8 cups of water and 1 tablespoon salt.

 - Select high pressure and 35 minutes cook time.
-When timer beeps, turn pressure cooker off and wait for 10 minutes, after 10 minutes use a quick pressure release to release any remaining pressure.
-Discard any beans that are floating, Check several beans to see if they're tender.
-If not, pressure cooker for a few minutes longer.
+When the cook time ends, turn the pressure cooker off and do a 10 minute natural pressure release, followed by a quick pressure release to release any remaining pressure.
+Carefully remove the lid.

-- Stir in cooked bacon.
+- Stir in the cooked bacon.
 Select Simmer and simmer beans uncovered, stirring occasionally so the bottom doesn't burn, until the sauce is the desired consistency.

 *Note that the total time does not include soaking times.